-QUESTION 1: What do you want transport in Taranaki to look like in 2050? モデュに ロスフ ルムしい シャンモ AND AVAILABLE PUBLIC TR.
-EVERYONE AT A RESONABLE QUESTION 2: What are your main transport priorities?
-Tick one or more of the Reducing emissions Getting from A to B by car on time Better road surfaces Improving accessibility Using cars less Safer roads e options.
+QUESTION 1: What do you want transport in Taranaki to look like in 2050?
+EFFICIENT, NCLUSIVE AND AVAILABLE PUBLIC TR EVERYONE AT A RESOLVABLE QUESTION 2: What are your main transport priorities?
+Tick one or more of the Reducing emissions Getting from A to B by car on time Better road surfaces Improving accessibility Using cars less Safer roads ne options.
 Safer speeds Reliable/resilient road network Improved walking options More bus routes/services Improved cycling options Anything else?
-QUESTION 3: If you put anything else, please tell us what: 0 6 OCT 2023 NPDC 7.230n QUESTION 4: How concerned are you about safety on local roads (not including state highways eg SH3)? Ø Very concerned O very unconcerned QUESTION 5: Please tell us if you have any safety or speed concerns about specific roads (not including state highways) NONE IN TOURS OUTSIDE 100 KM/HR SCEMS EKCEESIVE IN MOST ROADS QUESTION 6: What do you think about the current speed limits on your local roads (not including state highways)? ○ Far too fast ○ About right trc.govt.nz/transport trc.govt.nz/transport
+QUESTION 3: If you put anything else, please tell us what: 0 6 OCT 2023 NPDC 2-230n QUESTION 4: How concerned are you about safety on local roads (not includ ing state highways eg SH3)?
+O very disconcerned QUESTION 5: Please tell us if you have any safety or speed concerns about sp NONE IN TOWNS OUTSIDE EKCEESIVE IN MOST POR 100 KM/HA SPEMS QUESTION 6: What do you think about the current speed limits on your local roads (not including state highways)? ○ Far too fast S Too fast About right trc.govt.nz/transport trc.govt.nz/transport

 Regional Council QUESTION 7: What should the priorities be to improve cycling, walking Tick one or more of the options. ○ More separated cycle lanes on roads ○ Better footpaths ○ Safer speeds on roads ○ More road crossings for pedestrians ong and other active travel opportunities?
 Bike sheds at schools/workplaces More cycle/walkways within communities Cycle/walkways linking Taranaki communities Other QUESTION 8: SEC 1.CHT S If you ticked other, please tell us more: AFFIC LIGHTS The second secon QUESTION 9: Do you currently, or have you previously used one of t he hus services in Taranaki?
 Rarely Never c Regularly C Sometimes C raidy QUESTION 10: If you use buses, please tell us which routes you use a nd the reasons you use public transport.
 OUESTION 11.
 QUESTION 11: If you don't use buses or you want to use services mor e, what barriers are stopping you?
 Tick one or more of the options.
-Routes don't go where I need Inaccessibility of buses and footpaths Easier to drive and park Timetable doesn't suit Cost of fares Not frequent enough Too far from bus-stop Need to transfer between services Buses aren't cool Other Need to transfer between services Other QUESTION 12: If you ticked other, please tell us more: () and a framework retrievable stem on proceedings Surface assessment Control and imprimations of the original and included the control and the cont COMMENTS: Tell And Tell Control To comment further on an interactive map, please sca n the QR code.
+Routes don't go where I need Inaccessibility of buses and footpaths Easier to drive and park Timetable doesn't suit Cost of fares Not frequent enough Too far from bus-stop Need to transfer between services Buses aren't cool Other Need to transfer between services Other QUESTION 12: If you ticked other, please tell us more: () and a framework remains the second polymer states Surface assessment Control and imprimation of the original and included the control and the contr COMMENTS: Tell And Tell Control To comment further on an interactive map, please sca n the QR code.
 Name: DAVID S. SICENTE Email address: david sivicente (a ams com Tick here if you would like to go into the draw to win a \$200 Prezzy Card.
 Please note the survey submissions and any information you supply as part of it is considered public information and will be available in reports and documents relating to this feedback process and may be published trc.govt.nz/transport on the Taranaki Regional Council website.